gramener/gramex/gramex/apps/guide/cache/README.md

 next time this is called, if `data.csv` in unchanged, the cached results are returned.

 You can also specify that the file is a CSV file by explicitly passing a 2nd parameter as `'csv'`.
 For example:

     :::python
     data = gramex.cache.open('data.csv', 'csv', encoding='utf-8')

+(**v1.23** made the 2nd parameter optional.
+It was mandatory before then.)

 The 2nd parameter can take the following values: